Yummy718/Budget/README.md

 # Budgeting Helper Application

-## Project Overview
+## Overview

-The **Budgeting Helper Application** is a Python program designed to help users understand and manage their weekly finances.
-It calculates the total cost of items, applies tax, checks whether spending is within a set budget, tracks leftover money, and applies a weekly allowance on a specified day.
+The **Budgeting Helper Application** is a Python-based program designed to help users manage their weekly budget.
+It allows users to input a budget, add purchased items, calculate totals with tax, and determine whether they are within budget.

-The project is built using a **modular design**, separating core calculations, user input, output formatting, and the main program flow.
+The application uses a **graphical user interface (GUI)** built with **Tkinter** and follows a **modular design** to separate core calculations, input handling, output display, and program flow.

 ---

-## Project Goals and Objectives

-### Goals
-- Improve money management awareness
-- Prevent overspending
-- Clearly show how money is spent over time

-### Objectives
+## Features

+- Add multiple items with price and quantity
+- Display items live as they are added (chronological order)
-- Calculate total cost of items (price × quantity)
+- Calculate subtotal, tax, and total cost
 - Determine if spending is within budget
-- Display remaining money or deficit
+- Display remaining money and carry-over amount
-- Track purchases in chronological order
-- Apply a weekly allowance on a specified day
+- Show a final summary with a detailed item breakdown
-- Carry leftover money forward to the next week
+- GUI-based (no command-line input/output)

 ---

 ## Project Structure